 Patrick’s work in this field has been supported by a Graham Sustainability Institute Doctoral Fellowship, Theodore Presser Award, and a University of Michigan Predoctoral Fellowship, resulting in an ongoing body of works called The Wilderness Anthology.

-Recent CD releases include American Rapture by the Rochester Philharmonic, Wind Cave on GVSU's Dawn Chorus Album, My Time is Now featuring #tbt and the premiere recording using George Gershwin's Steinway piano, and River of Doubt with the Atlantic Classical Orchestra.
+CD releases include American Rapture by the Rochester Philharmonic, Wind Cave on GVSU's Dawn Chorus Album, My Time is Now featuring #tbt and the premiere recording using George Gershwin's Steinway piano, River of Doubt with the Atlantic Classical Orchestra, and Time Lapse on Yolanda Kondonassis's album 5 minutes for earth.
+Upcoming recordings include The Wilderness Anthology commissioned and premiered/recorded by the Kinetic Ensemble.

 Patrick holds a B.Mus from Western Washington University, and an M.M. and D.M.A. from the University of Michigan.
 He has studied with Alexei Girsh, Roger Briggs, Evan Chambers, Bright Sheng, and Michael Daugherty.
-He was raised in Seattle, Washington, and is currently an adjunct faculty member at the University of Michigan.
+He was raised in Seattle, Washington, and moonlights as an adjunct faculty member at the University of Michigan.